CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/is-text/is-text-null-or-empty-block.md

 ---
-title: "Is Null Or Empty"
+title: "Is Text Null Or Empty"
-linkTitle: "Is Null Or Empty"
+linkTitle: "Is Text Null Or Empty"
 description: "Checks if text is `null` or empty (i.e. `\"\"`)."
 ---